gaje85/kubernetes/00-setup-kubeadm/Readme.md

 Set up a Kubernetes cluster on __Ubuntu 20.04 LTS__.

-This documentation guides you in setting up a cluster with one master node and one worker node.
+This documentation guides you in setting up a cluster with one master node and two worker node.

 ## Assumptions